lucapette/web/main/content/writing/getting-started-with-kafka-streams.md

 `KTable` is perfect for our use case because we want to join each hashtag with their up-to-date description.

-The rest of the code is mostly familiar to us because we're reusing the computation from the previous example.
+The rest of the code is familiar to us because we're reusing the computation from the previous example.
 The only difference is that, before streaming out results, we're now joining our group and count (which is also a `KTable`!) with our description `KTable`.

 It's also worth noticing that mapping the join results to a String for the sake of simplicity.
 It's a way to defer discussing serialization to the last section